 Hopefully it goes without saying that all of the above options aren’t ideal for a taxable account if you’re going to be rebalancing regularly.

 Which one would you choose?
 Does the recent market turmoil have you reevaluating your true risk tolerance and considering an “all-weather” approach?
 Let me know what you think in the comments.

-Disclosures: I am long TMF, UPRO, UTSL, and VTI.
+Disclosures: I am long TMF, UPRO, and UTSL.